Great Phone Offers With All You Can Eat Data | Three.ie

 5. Get customising

-Now it’s time to get customising!
+Now, it’s time to customise!
 The great thing about Android is that it allows for lots of personalisation.
-Now you’ve got the essentials out of the way, you can take your time choosing your favourite apps and widgets.
+Now that you have got the essentials out of the way, you can take your time choosing your favourite apps and widgets.

 8.png

-Apps: You can download apps from the Google Play Store, and you can move them around your screen be simply holding down the app with your finger and move it around as you wish.
+Apps: You can download apps from the Google Play Store, and move them around your screen by simply holding down the app with your finger and moving it around as you wish.
 To add an app to your home screens, tap the Applications icon and then drag it to wherever you want it to be.

 App Folders: You can also create folders where you can hold many apps without them taking up space on your home screen.
 You do this by holding down on an app of moving it on top of another.
 The folder is created automatically.